-- DEXA scan: This is the most accurate method but takes the most time and money.
+DEXA scan: This is the most accurate method but takes the most time and money.
 It’s a type of x-ray that measures your bone mineral density and can give you a good reading of your body fat percentage.

-- Skinfold calipers: This is probably the most recommended method.
+Skinfold calipers: This is probably the most recommended method.
 Most gyms and doctor offices will have these, or you can purchase them yourself.

-- Body measurements: This involves using a measuring tape to get the width of your neck, hips, and waist to estimate body fat composition.
+Body measurements: This involves using a measuring tape to get the width of your neck, hips and waist to estimate body fat composition.
 While not the most accurate, it can give you a good idea.

-- Visual estimates: If not able to do the above methods, you can estimate body fat percentage visually.
+Visual estimates: If not able to do the above methods, you can estimate body fat percentage visually.
 You can use a guide like this to do so.

 Once you know your body fat percentage, you can also determine your lean body mass.
-For example, someone who weighs 150 pounds and is 25% body fat, we can figure out their body fat in pounds:
+For example, if someone weighs 150 pounds and is 25% body fat, we can figure out their body fat in pounds:

-150 pounds x .25 = 37.5 pounds of body fat.
+150 pounds x 0.25 = 37.5 pounds of body fat.